Skip to main content

 How do Opdivo and Yervoy work?

-Opdivo is an immunotherapy medication, meaning it helps your body's immune system better fight cancer.
+Opdivo is an immunotherapy medication, meaning it helps your body's immune system find cancer cells and kill them.
+This helps your body be better at fighting cancer.
 Opdivo is in a class of medications called PD-1 inhibitors, also known as immune checkpoint inhibitors

 How effective are Opdivo and Yervoy?

 Medication effectiveness is different for everyone.
 There are some studies that try to quantify medication effectiveness, but true effectiveness may be different.
-It depends on your cancer, other health conditions you may have, and other medications you might be receiving.
+Your body’s response to any medication can depend on your type of cancer, other health conditions you may have, and other medications you might be receiving.

 Regardless, some statistics are available as examples.